 Our attorneys are on your side and available to assist you.
 We have decades of experience representing clients who have been injured in assault and battery cases.
 Contact us today.

-***Disclaimer: This page is created by Heidari Law Group for educational purposes.
-This article provides a general understanding of the law.
-It does not provide specific advice.
-By using this site and reading through this page, there is no attorney-client relationship created between you and any member of Heidari Law.
-Further, due to the constant change of the law, some parts of the information above may no longer be good law.
+***Disclaimer: This webpage has been crafted by Heidari Law Group solely for educational purposes.
+The content of this article aims to offer a broad comprehension of the law and does not constitute specific legal advice.
+By accessing this site and perusing its contents, no attorney-client relationship is established between you and any member of Heidari Law.
+Additionally, it’s important to note that the legal landscape is subject to continuous change, rendering some of the information provided herein potentially outdated or no longer applicable.